-- Focuses attention on the content standards of each discipline and ensure the identified learnings are rigorous, challenging, and represent the most important learning for our students. - Increases the probability that students will acquire the desired knowledge, skills, and dispositions and that our schools will be successful in providing appropriate learning experiences. - Facilitates communication and coordination. - Improves classroom instruction.
+- Focuses attention on the content standards of each discipline and ensure the identified learnings are rigorous, challenging, and represent the most important learning for our students. - Increases the probability that students will acquire the desired knowledge, skills and dispositions and that our schools will be successful in providing appropriate learning experiences. - Facilitates communication and coordination. - Improves classroom instruction.

-The superintendent is responsible for the curriculum development process and for determining the most effective method of conducting research and design activities.
+The superintendent is responsible for curriculum development and for determining the most effective method of conducting research and design activities.
 A curriculum framework will describe the processes and procedures that will be followed in researching, designing, and articulating each curriculum area.
 This framework will at a minimum, describe the processes and procedures for the following curriculum development activities to:

-- Study the latest thinking, trends research and expert advice regarding the content/discipline; - Study the current status of the content/discipline (what and how well students are currently learning); - Identify content standards, benchmarks, and grade level expectations for the content/discipline; - Describe the desired learning behaviors, teaching and learning environment related to the content/discipline; - Identify differences in the desired and present program and develop a plan for addressing the differences; - Communicate with internal and external publics regarding the content area; - Involve staff, parents, students, and community members in curriculum development decisions; - Verify integration of local, state, and/or federal mandates (MCNS, school-to-work, etc); - Verify how the standards and benchmarks of the content/discipline support each of the broader student learning goals and provide a K-12 continuum that builds on the prior learning of each level; - Ensure proposed curriculum complies with applicable laws; - Align annual improvement goals with needs assessment information.
+- Study the latest thinking, trends research and expert advice regarding the content/discipline; - Study the current status of the content/discipline (what and how well students are currently learning); - Identify content standards, benchmarks, and grade level expectations for the content/discipline; - Describe the desired learning behaviors, teaching and learning environment related to the content/discipline; - Identify differences in the desired and present program and develop a plan for addressing the differences; - Communicate with internal and external publics regarding the content area; - Involve staff, parents, students, and community members in curriculum development decisions; - Verify integration of local, state, and/or federal mandates (MCNS, school-to-work, etc); - Verify how the standards and benchmarks of the content/discipline support each of the broader student learning goals and provide a K-12 continuum that builds on the prior learning of each level.